Services for Students

 Phone Number: (909) 384-4412

 Extended Opportunity Programs & Services (EOPS) is a state-funded student services program designed to provide academic counseling and specialized support services to students who are both economically and educationally disadvantaged.
 The EOPS Program promotes student success by way of extended counseling support, priority registration, and textbook purchase assistance - just to name a few.
 Participation in this program is open to California residents and to AB540 students who are eligible for the California College Promise Grant (formerly known as Board of Governor’s Fee Waiver) A or B, have completed less than 70 degree-applicable units, are enrolled or plan to enroll full-time each fall and spring semester, and are considered educationally disadvantaged based on responses to questions on the EOPS application.
-EOPS-eligible students who are also single-head of household, have at least one dependent child under age 18, and currently receiving TANF/CalWORKS benefits for self and/or for dependents may also be eligible to participate in Cooperative Agencies Resources for Education or the CARE Program.
+EOPS-eligible students who are also single-head of household, have at least one dependent child under age 18, and currently receiving CalWORKs benefits for self and/or for dependents may also be eligible to participate in Cooperative Agencies Resources for Education or the CARE Program.
 In addition to the EOPS services mentioned above, the CARE Program provides grants, single-parent conferences and seminars, meal vouchers and school supplies.
 All EOPS and CARE support services are contingent upon funding.
-Fall applications are accepted as early as February each year, and Spring applications are accepted as early as September.
+Fall applications are accepted as early as March each year, and Spring applications are accepted as early as October.

 First Year Experience Program (FYE)

 Location: Liberal Arts (LA) 132

 The San Bernardino Valley College (SBVC) First Year Experience (FYE) program is designed to successfully transition first year students into college.
 FYE provides a supportive and welcoming environment where first year students connect with student support services on campus to ensure student success.